 If you're a faithful face-washer and have only slipped up a few times, don't worry.
 According to Dr. Wee, "One or two days of not cleansing is unlikely to have long-term negative effects, but developing the habit of not gently cleansing makeup off can compromise the ability of your skin to age well and the overall health of your skin."

 So what can you do to stop all of these skin-related issues from happening?
-Easy.
-Wash your makeup off!
+It's quite simple: commit (and we mean really commit) to a nightly skincare routine.
+(If you don't know where to start, this barebones guide will help.)
 Says Dr. Wee, "During deep sleep, there is a boost in healing hormones such as growth hormone and melatonin, resulting in more rapid rates of cellular regeneration and repair, and sleeping with makeup on may hinder these processes in many ways, as mentioned previously.
 Gently cleansing makeup off and applying beneficial cosmeceuticals and moisturizers to the skin help one to maximize the skin's enhanced repair and renewal processes during sleep."

-But if the damage has already been done, we love these skin revitalizing and age-reversing products to help bring our complexions back to life.
+Though, if you frequently fall asleep before hitting the sink and have noticed marked changes in your skin, we love these revitalizing and age-reversing products to help bring our complexions back to life.
 Keep scrolling to shop our favorite skin saviors.